 Prof. Israel has lectured widely–both domestically (at Harvard, Yale, Duke, Oklahoma State, Otis College of Art and Design, and DIA-Beacon), and abroad (in France, Britain, Australia, Colombia and Cuba).
 He has participated in more than two-dozen academic conferences, and essays of his have been translated into French, German, Polish, Spanish and Euskera (Basque).

 Israel has recently completed two essays.
-The first, "Beckett and the Colonial Gag," explores the work of Beckett and the philosopher Giorgio Agamben, and will be published in 2015 in Modernism, Postcolonialism and Globalism: Anglophone Literature from 1948 to the Present, eds.
+The first, "Beckett and the Colonial Gag," explores the work of Beckett and the philosopher Giorgio Agamben, and will be published in 2016 in Modernism, Postcolonialism and Globalism: Anglophone Literature from 1948 to the Present, eds.
 Richard Begam and Michael Moses (Oxford UP).
-The second, “The Anxiety of Hope: Joyce, Esperantic Modernism, and the Babel of Human Rights,” concerns the relation between the constructed international auxiliary language Esperanto and the rise of international modernism and of human rights discourse.
+The second, “The Anxiety of Hope: Joyce, Esperantic Modernism, and the Babel of Universalism,” concerns the relation between the constructed international auxiliary language Esperanto and the rise of international modernism.
 Focus is on the parodies of Esperanto in James Joyce’s novels Ulysses and Finnegans Wake.